petchpanu/Web-Scraping/README.md

 ## Methodology

 After scrape the data, we will combine the data into dataframe and clean the data.
-Data from pantip website will undergo Thai Part-Of-Speecg tag.
+Data from pantip website will undergo Thai Part-Of-Speech tag.

 ## Authors